mherman22/school-sync-core/README.md

 ## Running with Docker Compose

-To run the entire application (backend, frontend, and database) using Docker Compose:
+To run the entire application (backend, frontend, database, and Nginx) using Docker Compose:

 1. Make sure you have Docker and Docker Compose installed on your system.